VGDev1/Voron-V2.4928/README.md

-# klipper and SuperSlicer profiles for Voron V2.4
+# Klipper and SuperSlicer profiles for Voron V2.4

 This is the configs of my Voron 2.4 300 mm3 Serial:V2.4928